Domestic passenger flights to resume Monday amid confusion as several states set their own rules

 The passengers coming through remaining states in the country to Karnataka will have to undergo 14 days of home quarantine.
 However, the Karnataka health department clarified that special cases where businessmen are coming for urgent work will not require to undergo any quarantine if they bring test results that are not more than two days old and show them COVID-negative.

 Puri's announcement on Wednesday that airlines will resume domestic passenger flights from Monday came as a big breather for the aviation sector.
 Saujanya Shrivastava, Chief Operating Officer - Flights, MakeMyTrip and Goibibo, said: "With domestic flights taking off after 61 days of lockdown, there is an understandable apprehension amongst flyers.
 That said, we expect the situation to smoothen out as flyers gradually get attuned to the new safety protocols."
-PTI DSP MPB RT
+Aloke Bajpai, Co-founder and CEO of Ixigo, a flight booking platform, said,"There is still no official directive from state governments or airlines regarding quarantine protocols for different cities.
+We are closely monitoring the situation and will update our users on any official mandate which might affect their travel plan."
+In the meantime, the Health Ministry on Sunday issued guidelines for domestic travel, advising passengers to download the Aarogya Setu app on their mobile devices and asking states to ensure thermal screening at the departure point of airports, railway stations and bus terminals.

+Asymptomatic passengers should be permitted to travel after being asked to self-monitor for 14 days, the ministry said.
+Dos and Don'ts shall be provided along with tickets to travellers by the agencies concerned, said the ministry's guidelines for domestic travel (air/train/inter-state bus travel).